Table of Contents

 - Display Affiliate or In-House Ads – Both cross-sell and up-sell other related products on your website, or promote your own advertising avenues, all in one spot.
 Ad Servers are incredibly flexible tools for managing and displaying ads, so keep all your ideas alive!

 - Stay on Top of ALL Your Stats (Report all Numbers) – Ad servers gather information regarding all published ads, with various types of reports and statistics regarding both your ads, and your visitors.
 View clicks, views by the hour, and breakdown reports for each of your ad placements.

-- Maximum Savings – You’ll be able to focus more on selling ads, delivering a better value for your advertisers, and cut costs significantly by outsourcing technical operations to a reliable team of experts.
+- Maximum Savings – You’ll be able to focus more on selling ads, delivering better value for your advertisers, and cut costs significantly by outsourcing technical operations to a reliable team of experts.

 - Test Drive – Ad servers allow you to test multiple ad versions (such as colors, fonts, etc.), or try various “zones” (ad locations) in order to see which is better for your advertisers and for your revenue.

 - Increase Selling Opportunities – Amplify your income and sales numbers by experimenting with different pricing models.
 Different ad formats often charge different rates.
 For example, you can try charging more for an expandable Flash ad, and less for a basic text link ad.